elastic/ecs/rfcs/text/0000-faas-fields.md

 faas.trigger.type | "http" | one of `http`,`pubsub`,`datasource`, `timer`, `other`
 faas.trigger.name | "POST /{proxy+}/Prod" | Human readable name of the trigger instance.
 faas.trigger.id | `arn:aws:sqs:us-east-2:123456789012:my-queue` | The ID of the trigger instance (e.g. Api-ID, SQS-queue-ARN, etc.)
+faas.trigger.request_id | e.g. `123456789` | The iD of the trigger request , message, event, etc.
 faas.trigger.account.name | "SomeAccount" | The name of the account the trigger belongs to. faas.trigger.account.id | `12345678912` | The ID of the account the trigger belongs to. faas.trigger.region | `us-east-1` | The cloud region of the trigger.